Shadow Priest Essences — Battle for Azeroth (BfA) 8.3

-On this page, we go over the new Essence system in Patch 8.2 of World of Warcraft — Battle for Azeroth, and we tell you which are the best essences to use as Shadow Priest, both for minor and major powers.
-Please refer to our Patch 8.2 Guide to Essences for more information about the Essence system and where Essences can be obtained from.
+On this page, we go over the Essence system in Patch 8.3 of World of Warcraft — Battle for Azeroth, and we tell you which are the best essences to use as Shadow Priest, both for minor and major powers.
+Please refer to our Patch 8.3 Essence Guide for more information about the new essences introduced in Patch 8.3 and to our Essence guide for more general information about the Essence system and where Essences can be obtained from.

 Azerite Essences for Shadow Priests

 Introduced in Patch 8.2, Essences are unique items that drop from various forms of content.
 They are activated through your Heart of Azeroth, and they buff your character in various ways, depending on the Essences that are currently active.